dibben/qt-creator-cppunit-plugin/README.md

 The main purpose of this plugin is to remove the tedium of adding a test case.
 When editing a test case class, a new test case dialog can be opened with a shortcut (default Ctrl+Shift+T).
 A series of space separated test functions can be entred and then the plugin in will

 * Add a declaration to the test fixture header file
 * Add the test to the test suite for the fixture
 * Add an empty definition in the test source file

 The plugin also provides a shortcut to switch to the test case class.
 This assumes that

 * tests are in a subfolder called tests
-* the test case file has the same name as the current file with TestCase appeneded So if edition a file MyClass.cpp the shortcut will look for a test file MyClassTestCase.cpp.
+* the test case file has the same name as the current file with TestCase appended

+So if edition a file MyClass.cpp the shortcut will look for a test file MyClassTestCase.cpp.
 Although using a test-fixture-per-class rather than testing scenarios is something of a TDD anti-pattern this can still be useful.

 Using this plugin the TDD workflow is

 1. Shift+F4 to switch to test case
 2. Ctrl+Shift+T to add new test case
 3. Code the test body